mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 Returns whether the collection of standard values returned from  is an exclusive list of possible values, using the wrapped converter's method.

+#### Remarks
+This method overrides the base implementation to ensure that the check is performed using the wrapped converter's method.This is useful when you need to determine if the standard values of a type form an exclusive list, and you want to ensure that the check is not affected by the current culture settings of the system.

 ```cs
 bool GetStandardValuesExclusive(ITypeDescriptorContext context)
 ```